-Index Terms-Bandwidth Regulation, Real-time, Multicore Processor, RISC-V, TileLink
+Index Terms-Bandwidth Regulation, Multicore Processors, RISC-V

 I. INTRODUCTION

 In recent years, high performance multicore processors are increasingly demanded for many safety-critical real-time applications in automotive and the aviation industries.
 However, execution time variations caused by inter-core interference in multicore processors make their adoption in such applications challenging.
 The major contributors to inter-core interference are shared hardware resources such as shared caches and DRAM that can be accessed concurrently by multiple cores, which results in unpredictable memory access delays.